 What type of memory card does your Nintendo switch use?

-First, before thinking of installing the microSD card to your Nintendo Switch, you must ask a very important question: Do I go for an SD card or a microSD card?
+First, before thinking of installing the microSD card to your Nintendo Switch, you must ask a fundamental question: Do I go for an SD card or a microSD card?

 Well, it is critical to ensure that the microSD cards are compatible with your Switch.